Mobile Full Width Tablet Small Desktop

 Powerful Tools for Caregivers gives you the skills to take care of yourself while caring for someone else.

 By taking care of your own health and well-being, you become a better caregiver.
 Six class sessions held once a week are led by experienced class leaders.
-Class participants are given The Caregiver Helpbook to accompany the class and provide additional caregiver resources.
+Class participants are given the Powerful Tools for Caregivers Workbook to accompany the class and provide additional caregiver resources.

 The class will give you tools to help: